NickFasulo/flippy-matchy-game/README.md

 Once a level is started, there is a brief moment where all of the cards are revealed - try to remember where the pairs are placed!

 There is also a "Tries" counter that keeps track of the amount of failed attempts at matching two cards - try to keep this number as low as possible!
+There is an option to view your lowest number of tries for each level in the start menu.

-Finally, there is the option to view your high scores (lowest number of tries) for each level in the start screen menu.
+Finally, you can switch between emoji categories to play with - pick your favorite!

 _Mobile friendly_